manjaro/homepage/content/support/mailinglists.md

 navsection = "support"
 +++

 A mailing list is a way to communicate with other users and the developers.
+If somebody sends a mail to the mailing list, everybody who is subscribed to this list get the mail.
 Manjaro provides serveral mailing lists with a specific topic (e.g. about security or development).

 If you are interested, you can just subscribe to a mailing list and get a look into current discussions.
 You can also participate by sending a mail to the mailing list's main  email and everybody else will get your mail.